 Native to the Taurus mountains of southern Turkey, Syria, and Lebanon with a closely related species (C. brevifolia) in Cyprus.

 There have been very few forest plots or provenance trials with this species in Britain although it has been grown as a fine specimen tree for over three centuries; seed sources from the natural range should be used.

-The species appears to be hardy to at least -20°C in Britain, but growth and survival is poor in high rainfall areas, so planting should be confined to warmer areas with <1500 mm rainfall.
+Cedar-of-Lebanon has not been widely planted in forests and it is assumed its site requirements are similar to Atlas cedar.
+Hence it appears hardy to at least -20°C in Britain, but growth and survival is poor in high rainfall areas, so planting should be confined to warmer areas with <1500 mm rainfall.
 It grows best on soils of poor to medium nutrient status and of dry to fresh soil moisture.
-It is not suited to peats or other wet soils but it will grow on alkaline soils.
-It does not withstand exposure but is not sensitive to late frost, and it is capable of withstanding periods of drought.
-The species is light demanding and has a wide branching habit which may be detrimental in plantation unless grown in mixture with other species.
+It is not suited to peats or other wet soils, but it will grow on alkaline soils.
+It is not suited to exposed conditions, but it appears tolerant to late frost.
+As a Mediterranean species it is unsuited to areas of high rainfall and is tolerant of periods of drought.

 Further detail on the site requirements of cedar-of-Lebanon in current and future climates can be examined using the Forest Research Ecological Site Classification Decision Support System (ESC).ECOLOGICAL SITE CLASSIFICATION TOOL

 Cedar-of-Lebanon is a strong light demander.
 Growth is initially slow and good weed control is essential for establishment.
 Many open-grown specimen trees throughout Britain show it can attain large size (>25 m height, >100 cm DBH).
 Once established it can achieve a good growth rate, suggesting that in plantation the species should be kept well thinned and/or grown in mixture.